naserjawas/signpy-ml/README.md

 # signpy-ml

-This repository saves ASLR system testing process.
+This repository contains some of the codes from my PhD study.